helviojunior/filecrawler/README.md

 ### Alert:
 * [x] Send credential found via Telegram

+## IntelX Parser

+Motivated by several reasons I decided to move IntelX specific rules to a new tool called IntelParser available at https://github.com/helviojunior/intelparser/

 ## Sample outputs

 In additional File Crawler save some images with the found leaked credentials at **~/.filecrawler/** directory like the images bellow